 Without an early medical record of all your injuries, and photos if possible, it will be more difficult to later convince an insurance company that you were injured in the ways and to the degree you claim you were.
 Visible injuries heal and will not look as serious later, and failing to seek immediate treatment can lead an insurance company to believe that your injuries were not so serious, or even that you invented or exaggerated them after the accident.

-You can turn to How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo), for a guide that will show you how to handle almost any accident situation and will guide you through the insurance claim process, step by step.
+To make sure your rights are protected, you might want to discuss your situation with an experienced personal injury lawyer.
+You can also turn to How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo), for tips on how to handle almost any accident situation and what to expect at each step of the insurance claim process.